 Iboga is used in rituals to induce visions and communicate with ancestors.

-Voacanga Africana is used to treat many different conditions including addiction withdrawal symptoms, depression, and anxiety.
+Voacanga Africana is used to treat many different conditions, including addiction withdrawal symptoms, depression, and anxiety.

 The results from these studies suggest that ibogaine may be helpful for treating drug addiction because it allows patients to experience deep introspection about their lives and their addictions through dreams and hallucinations similar to those caused by LSD or psilocybin mushrooms.

-However, ibogaine can cause hallucinations even when taken without psychedelics so users must take special precautions when taking this supplement such as avoiding driving vehicles while under its influence since it causes dizziness and drowsiness while being active in your system.”
+However, ibogaine can cause hallucinations even when taken without psychedelics, so users must take special precautions when taking this supplement, such as avoiding driving vehicles while under its influence since it causes dizziness and drowsiness while being active in your system.”